 God blessed the Sabbath day and made it holy.
 No man has authority to change the day that God made holy and commanded us to keep holy.
 And no man can make Sunday holy, no matter how hard they try.

 The 10 commandments were NOT given to the Jews as so many believe.
-They were given to God’s people at least 200 years before a Jew ever existed.
-Many people miss that.
+They were given to all God’s people.
+The name “Jew” was first used in reference to the descendants of Judah years later.
+Many people miss that. (*Judaism 101)

-Over a thousand years later Jesus was born.
+Over a thousand years later, Jesus the Messiah was born.
 He kept the Sabbath all his life and NEVER said anything about changing it to Sunday.
-Nor did he ever say anything about doing away with his Holy Law, the 10 commandments.
+Nor did he ever say anything about doing away with his holy Law, the 10 commandments.
 What he did was point out that the religious leaders had perverted his law, including the Sabbath.
 Look at the next 4 verses carefully.

 Hebrews 13:8 Jesus Christ, the same yesterday, and today, and for ever.